newrelic/nr1-datalyzer/README.md

 ## Usage

-The Datalyzer enables a user to explore, slice and dice event and metric data in NRDB in a simple, fast and intuitive way.
+Datalyzer provides a simple, curated way to explore your data within New Relic.

+Users can create basic charts and queries, which can be run inside the Chart Builder.
+From the Chart Builder, you can change the chart type, change the query and add the chart to a dashboard.

+Datalyzer can be accessed both globally, and in the context of a Service, Mobile or Browser application.

 ![screenshot](./screenshots/screenshot.png)

-Note the Datalyzer is offered as a launcher (providing global visibility across all accounts, metrics and events) and also in the Entity Explorer.
-In the latter case, you can select a Service, Mobile App or Browser App and use the Datalyzer to slice and dice relevant data specific to that entity:
+Using Datalyzer from a Service, Mobile or Browser application limits the events, metrics, attributes and dimensions to data reported by those entities.

 ![screenshot](./screenshots/screenshot-2.png)